-The Common World Childhoods Research Collective is an interdisciplinary network of researchers concerned with children’s relations with the more-than-human world.
-Members work across the fields of childhood studies, early childhood education, children’s geographies, environmental education, and Indigenous and environmental humanities.
+The Common Worlds Research Collective is an interdisciplinary network of researchers concerned with our relations with the more-than-human world.
+Members work across the fields of childhood studies, early childhood education, children’s and more-than-human geographies, environmental education, feminist new materialisms, and Indigenous and environmental humanities.

-We approach children’s lives as situated and embedded in ‘common worlds’ (Latour, 2004).
+We approach our lives as situated and embedded in ‘common worlds’ (Latour, 2004).
 The notion of common worlds is an inclusive, more than human notion.
 It helps us to avoid the divisive distinction that is often drawn between human societies and natural environments.
-By re-situating children’s lives within indivisible common worlds, our research focuses upon the ways in which their past, present and future lives are entangled with those of other beings, non- living entities, technologies, elements, discourses, forces, landforms … In particular, our common worlds research follows the themes of children’s relations with other species, with the material world and with place.
+By re-situating our lives within indivisible common worlds, our research focuses upon the ways in which our past, present and future lives are entangled with those of other beings, non- living entities, technologies, elements, discourses, forces, landforms.

 Common worlds researchers are involved in two strands of inquiry.
 One strand experiments with feminist common worlds methods.
 The other strand features inquiries into children’s common worlds relations with place, with the material world, and with other species.